- About Cardiac Surgery

 Robotic mitral valve repair is one of our more common procedures.
 The mitral valve sometimes can leak blood backward into the left atrium.
 This is mitral valve regurgitation which is often caused by mitral valve prolapse.
 Another condition, mitral valve stenosis is when the valve becomes narrow or restrictive which can cause blood to back up into the atrium and lungs.
 Robotic mitral valve repair and replacement can be performed in the vast majority of patients who need surgery with a very high likehood of repair rather than replacement.
 Other than the ability to use small incisions, other advantage of robotics is that it provides a high-definition 3D view of the mtiral valve that facilitates repair.

-The robotic method is most often used to repair the mitral valve but if replacement is required due to extensive damage to the valve, a replacement can also be performed with the robot.
+The robotic method is most often used to repair the mitral valve but if replacement is required due to extensive damage to the valve, a replacement can also be performed with robotic assistance.

-About Dr. Guy and the Robotic Heart Surgery Team
+About Dr. Mick and the Robotic Heart Surgery Team

-Dr. Guy has more than 14 years of experience mastering robotic heart surgery.
-He strives to find the least invasive method for the comfort and safety of his patients.
-His dedicated team was carefully selected based on their experience and skills, and their ability to support the mission of putting the patient’s needs first.
+She strives to find the least invasive method for the comfort and safety of his patients.
+Her dedicated team was carefully selected based on their experience and skills, and their ability to support the mission of putting the patient’s needs first.
 We have a dedicated robotic heart surgery team that performs every case together and has very high standards of both individual performance and teamwork dedicated to a single mission: to provide patient with a safe and effective procedure.

 The Robotic Heart Surgery Team currently specializes in the following procedures: